EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/mlas_tutorial.md

 Let's now find a new design point using the leave-one-out adaptive design methodology for multi-level simulators / GPs.
 We use the function [`compute_multi_level_loo_samples`][exauq.core.designers.compute_multi_level_loo_samples] to do this.
-By default, a batch consisting of a single, new design point will be calculated.
+By default, a batch consisting of a single, new design point will be calculated within a MultiLevel object.
 This function requires three arguments:

 - The multi-level GP to find the new design point for.
 - The [`SimulatorDomain`][exauq.core.modelling.SimulatorDomain] describing the domain on